-- risks related to the Company's ability to establish an effective sales force and marketing infrastructure, or enter into acceptable third-party sales and marketing or licensing arrangements; - risks related to the Company's ability to manage growth; - risks related to the Company's ability to achieve or maintain expected levels of market acceptance for its products; - risks related to the Company's ability to realize benefits from acquired businesses or products or form strategic alliances in the future; - risks related to collaborations with third parties; - risks that employees may engage in misconduct or other improper activities, including noncompliance with regulatory standards and requirements, which could cause significant liability for ESSA and harm its reputation; - risks related to product liability lawsuits; - risks related to compulsory licensing and/or generic competition; - risks related to the increased costs and effort as a result of ESSA being a public company; - risks inherent in foreign operations; - laws and regulations governing international operations may preclude the Company from developing, manufacturing and selling certain product candidates outside of the United States and Canada and require ESSA to develop and implement costly compliance programs; - risks related to laws that govern fraud and abuse and patients' rights; - risks related to the Company's ability to comply with environmental, health and safety laws and regulations; - risks related to the different disclosure obligations for a U.S. domestic reporting company and a foreign private issuer such as ESSA; - risks relating to the Company's ability to maintain its status as a foreign private issuer in the future; - the risk that the Company could become a "passive foreign investment company;" - risks related to the Company's status as an emerging growth company; - risks related to United States investors' ability to effect service of process or enforcement of actions against the Company; - risks related to the Company's ability to maintain compliance with Nasdaq listing requirements; - risks related to market price and trading volume volatility; - risks related to the Company's dividend policy; - risks associated with future sales of the Company's securities; - risks related to the Company's ability to implement and maintain effective internal controls; - risks related to the Company's ability to maintain an active trading market for its Common Shares; - risks related to share price volatility associated with the Company's thinly traded common shares; and - risks related to analyst coverage.
+- risks related to potential conflicts of interest between the Company and its directors and officers; - risks related to competition from other biotechnology and pharmaceutical companies; - risks related to movements in foreign currency exchange rates; - risks related to the Company's ability to convince public payors and hospitals to include ESSA's potential future products on their approved formulary lists; - risks related to the Company's ability to establish an effective sales force and marketing infrastructure, or enter into acceptable third-party sales and marketing or licensing arrangements; - risks related to the Company's ability to manage growth; - risks related to the Company's ability to achieve or maintain expected levels of market acceptance for its products; - risks related to the Company's ability to realize benefits from acquired businesses or products or form strategic alliances in the future; - risks related to collaborations with third parties; - risks that employees may engage in misconduct or other improper activities, including noncompliance with regulatory standards and requirements, which could cause significant liability for ESSA and harm its reputation; - risks related to product liability lawsuits; - risks related to compulsory licensing and/or generic competition; - risks related to the increased costs and effort as a result of ESSA being a public company; - risks inherent in foreign operations; - laws and regulations governing international operations may preclude the Company from developing, manufacturing and selling certain product candidates outside of the United States and require ESSA to develop and implement costly compliance programs; - risks related to laws that govern fraud and abuse and patients' rights; - risks related to the Company's ability to comply with environmental, health and safety laws and regulations; - risks related to the different disclosure obligations for a U.S. domestic reporting company and a foreign private issuer such as ESSA; - risks relating to the Company's ability to maintain its status as a foreign private issuer in the future; - the risk that the Company could become a "passive foreign investment company;" - risks related to the Company's status as an emerging growth company; - risks related to United States investors' ability to effect service of process or enforcement of actions against the Company; - risks related to the Company's ability to maintain compliance with Nasdaq listing requirements; - risks related to market price and trading volume volatility; - risks related to the Company's dividend policy; - risks associated with future sales of the Company's securities; - risks related to the Company's ability to implement and maintain effective internal controls; - risks related to the Company's ability to maintain an active trading market for its common shares; - risks related to share price volatility associated with the Company's thinly traded common shares; and - risks related to analyst coverage.